 HUMIDITY.
 If there appears to be imminent danger of fog in the near vicinity of the telescope dome, or if there is any sign of condensation inside the dome or on parts of the shutter from which moisture could fall onto the telescope, operations should be suspended and the dome closed.
 In general, an increasing humidity near 90% RH precipitates such a condition and is recognized as the value that requires dome closure.
 In no circumstances should optical parts be permitted to become fogged or frosted, or water or snow be permitted to fall upon them.
 If observing has been carried on in conditions of very high humidity, it may be necessary to take steps after closing to prevent the formation of fog or frost on cold optical parts, such as using dry air lines from the telescope base to instrument, or using bottled dry nitrogen on accessible optics.
 The Instrument Specialist or Site Resident can give more details.

 RAIN, SNOW, OR OTHER ADVERSE WEATHER CONDITIONS.
-In threatening weather conditions, it is the responsibility of the Telescope Operator, (if there is one), or of the observer (if there is no Telescope Operator), to ensure that the dome is closed early enough to prevent damage to the telescope and equipment.
-Weather conditions on mountains can change very quickly, and the observer or night assistant should be constantly aware of outside conditions at all times.
+In threatening weather conditions, it is the responsibility of the observer to ensure that the dome is closed early enough to prevent damage to the telescope and equipment.
+Weather conditions on mountains can change very quickly, and the observer should be constantly aware of outside conditions at all times.

 ELECTRICAL STORMS.
 If electrical storms occur close by, the dome must be closed (to guard against the possibility that power failure could prevent closing it later as conditions become even more severe), and electrical and electronic equipment, particularly computers, must be turned off and unplugged.